archethic-foundation/archethic-node/README.md

 ### Short term
 These are the features will be implemented very soon (already in the pipe of the core team)
-- BeaconChain explorer with real feed of the transaction in a sharded network
 - Decentralized Wallet & Identity
 - Yubikey integration for node enrollment and key management
 - Provide exception on the smart contract inherit constraints